-- There is only one cursor, you can't implement algorithms that compare different list elements. - You can't even print the contents of the list for debugging purposes, because it moves the cursor to the end. - A list can have any number of iterators attached to it. - The iterator concept is also useful outside of the collection classes (see the Scanner). - It is a good solution to a common problem.
+- There is only one cursor, you can't implement algorithms that compare different list elements. - You can't even print the contents of the list for debugging purposes, because it moves the cursor to the end. - In Java, a List<T> can have any number of iterators attached to it. - The iterator concept is also useful outside of the collection classes (see the Scanner). - It is a good solution to a common problem.